Value Building Service Strategies

 Customer satisfaction and enhanced profitability are two reasons to incorporate a formalized service process at your dealership.

-Your process should begin exactly one day before the customer is scheduled to come in, when the Service Advisor (or the person designated by the dealership) calls the customer to confirm the appointment or reschedule if necessary.
+So how do you get started?
+Your service process should begin exactly one day before the customer is scheduled to come in, when the Service Advisor (or the person designated by the dealership) calls the customer to confirm the appointment or reschedule if necessary.

-For every service appointment you have confirmed in your system, you will prepare five (5) items in advance of the appointment.
+For every service appointment you have confirmed in your system, you will prepare four (4) items in advance of the appointment.

 • The computerized pre-work order.
 Print out all the information you now have on the customer—their name, address, phone number, primary concern and service issue(s), mileage, etc.

 • Dealership’s service history of the vehicle.
 You’ll have complete documentation of all the service business they have provided to your dealership.

 • Manufacturer’s service record.
 Every manufacturer has its own acronym.
 You will need to check and see what the warranty coverage is, if there are any open recall campaigns, or vehicle service agreements that the manufacturer supports which cover this vehicle.

 • Maintenance menu to be presented to the customer upon arrival, for necessary scheduled maintenance.
 If you don't already have one - contact us and we will help you!